jluera/audible-library/README.md

 # audible-library
 My Audible Library
-1) This is currently outdated.
+1) The Library result is currently outdated.
 2) I think I might have an audio book problem.
 3) This was done using the Audible Library Extractor:
 * https://joonaspaakko.gitbook.io/audible-library-extractor/